LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q3.3 : **Analysis of validation and test data**
+Q3.3 (basic) : **Analysis of validation and test data**
 Within data science projects and when developing validation or test datasets, reflection and research on problematic phenomena (e.g. quality of certain data points, data that are not comparable due to recording tools or processes, social phenomena that are undesirable due to time, context, etc.) can be crucial for the meaning of performance scores.
 Your organisation:

 R3.3 :
 _(Type: single answer)_
 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_

-- [ ] 3.3.a Operates informally on this subject and relies on the practice of each collaborator member involved
+- [ ] 3.3.a (basic) Operates informally on this subject and relies on the practice of each collaborator member involved
-- [ ] 3.3.b Does not have a documented approach to the subject, but the collaborators involved are trained on the risks and best practices on the subject
+- [ ] 3.3.b (basic) Does not have a documented approach to the subject, but the collaborators involved are trained on the risks and best practices on the subject
-- [ ] 3.3.c Has a documented approach that is systematically implemented
+- [ ] 3.3.c (basic) Has a documented approach that is systematically implemented

 <details>
 <summary>Expl3.3 :</summary>